 If you properly document and identify enough qualifying expenses, you keep the intended benefit of the simplified regime.

-The expense categories that actually count
+The expense categories that count

 For the 0.75 / 0.35 service coefficients, the qualifying items include: